Do An Event

 Overcoming Challenges:

 Transitioning to zero waste living may present challenges, especially in a society that relies heavily on convenience and disposability.
-However, by adopting a gradual approach and making small changes over time, individuals can successfully reduce their waste footprint and embrace a more sustainable lifestyle.
+However, by adopting a gradual approach and making small changes over time, individuals can successfully reduce their waste footprint and embrace a more vegan lifestyle.

 Conclusion: